Bombing of Plaza de Mayo: Aftermath

-That same night, Peronist crowds burnt eight churches, two basilicas, and the Curia office in revenge for the Catholic Church's support for the coup.
+That same night, Peronist crowds burnt eight churches, two basilicas, and the Curia office in revenge for the Catholic Church's support to the coup.

 In September of that year, the bulk of the armed forces joined in a coup d'état known as the Revolución Libertadora, which overthrew President Perón and started a military dictatorship that lasted until the 1958 presidential elections, won by Arturo Frondizi of the UCRI.
 The Peronist party was not allowed to stand for election, but Frondizi's victory was aided by a pact between himself and Perón.

 One of the rebel leaders, radical Miguel Ángel Zavala Ortiz, went on to serve as an official during the Revolución Libertadora dictatorship and was later appointed Minister of Foreign Affairs and Worship by President Arturo Illia in 1963.

 One of the naval pilots who took part in the bombings, Máximo Rivero Kelly, was promoted and was second-in-command of the Argentine Navy during the presidency of Raúl Alfonsín.
 He would later claim that the naval aviation's target was the Presidential Palace but that an aircraft missed, causing about 20 civilian deaths.

 Bullet and shrapnel marks remained visible on some buildings on the south side of the square as of 2023.

 Casualties

-Peronist sources claimed those killed to be around 400.
-In 1965, a journalist from Extra magazine claimed that once the fighting had ended near Plaza de Mayo, there lay two thousand dead.
+Peronist sources claim around 400 were killed.
+In 1965, a journalist from Extra magazine claimed that once the fighting had ended near Plaza de Mayo, there were around five hundred people either dead or heavily injured.

-On 22 June 1955, Commissioner Rafael C. Pugliese in the Official Police Report declared that the official death toll was 136, according to the identified and unidentified bodies being held in morgues of the various Buenos Aires hospitals.
-Medical centers that received bombing victims and helped with the identification and counting the death toll were: Public Assistance (62 dead), Argerich (45 dead), Rawson (3 dead), Clínicas (7 dead), Ramos Mejía (7 dead), Alemán (2 dead), Fernandez (3 dead), Policlínico del Ministerio de Hacienda (3 dead), Policlínico Militar (2 dead), Policlínico Rivadavia (1 dead) and Morgue Judicial (1 dead).
+On 22 June 1955, commissioner Rafael C. Pugliese in the Official Police Report put the official death toll at 136 after collating the number of identified as well as unidentified bodies in the morgues of various hospitals in Buenos Aires.
+The various medical centres that received victims and helped in identification and counting the deaths were: Public Assistance (62 dead), Argerich (45 dead), Rawson (3 dead), Clínicas (7 dead), Ramos Mejía (7 dead), Alemán (2 dead), Fernandez (3 dead), Policlínico del Ministerio de Hacienda (3 dead), Policlínico Militar (2 dead), Policlínico Rivadavia (1 dead) and Morgue Judicial (1 dead).

 Of the 136 killed according to Pugliese's report, five were police officers: Senior Officer Alfredo Aulicino (head of the Personnel Section of the Communications Directorate), Sub-Inspector Rodolfo Nieto (1st Political Order Section), Agent José María Bacalja (1st Mechanical Workshop and Garage Section), Agent Ramón Alderete (Traffic Police Corps) and retired agent César Augusto Puchulu.
 The rebel and loyal military suffered a combined 44 casualties.

+In 2023, the Argentine Chamber of Deputies released an updated report claiming that among the killed were 111 trade unionists of the General Confederation of Labour (CGT) and that 6 minors, one of which was a 3-year-old had perished alongside them.